 A seventh-generation daughter of Virginia’s Blue Ridge Mountains, Sarah grew up running wild in the hills and hollers of Taylor’s Valley—foraging for edible plants, studying aquatic critters, and building forts with her brothers and younger cousins.

 A graduate of Holston High School, Sarah later obtained a B.A. in English and Communications at Milligan University, with an emphasis on environmental literature.
-After college, Sarah thru-hiked the Appalachian Trail, realizing a childhood dream and further grounding her in her beloved Appalachian Mountains.
+After college, Sarah thru-hiked the Appalachian Trail, further grounding her in her beloved Appalachian Mountains.

 Sarah joins the Blue Ridge Discovery Center as the Public Relations and Outreach Coordinator.
 When not at the front desk writing a social media post, you’ll find Sarah hiking one of the many local trails with her partner and their dog, or choppin’ time at the nearest pickin’ circle.